KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 Okay, I can understand you’re lost here, so we’ll try a little example.
 Let’s say you want to make a pure red (rgb(255, 0, 0)): thanks to [this awesome converter](http://wims.unice.fr/wims/wims.cgi), you convert 255 to base 16 and know it equals FF.
 If you try to convert 0, you’ll see it’s 0 as well in base 16.
 So your hex triplet would be #FF0000.
 Simple, isn’t it?

 So this was the theory, alright?
 It doesn’t mean you have to use a base 16 converter every single time you want to use a color in CSS.
 I’m simply explaining you how are hexadecimal colors composed.
 Now in real life, you’ll simply use a color palette like Photoshop or whatever.

-\*Note: you may see some hex triplets reduced to 3 digits instead of 6.
-It only happens when the two digits of each of the 3 components of the triplet are the same.
-To apply it on our previous example, the red color (#FF0000) can be written like #F00.
-If any of the 3 components have 2 different digits, you can’t do this.

 ### What about transparency?